To fill a Gap —

 Shambhala Pocket Classics, Shambhala 1995

 Irreplaceable loss.
 The Gap can’t be disguised, no matter how hard you try.
-Denial magnifies gaping emptiness, draws attention it.
+Denial magnifies gaping emptiness, draws attention to it.
 The missing Thing is one of a kind, Irreplaceable.

 Emily’s poem reminds me of my vain attempts to ‘make it better.’
 Or worse, times when I’ve endured well-meaning efforts to ‘make me better’ – through distractions, happy talk, or reminders that things could be worse.